fetchai/agents-tac/docs/sections/registration_phase.rst

 ------------------------------

-Before the registration phase starts, the organizer of TAC will run the *controller agent*, which is nothing else than another OEF Agent.

-The *controller agent* is a special OEF Agent that manages the TAC.
+Before the registration phase starts, the organizer of the TAC will run the *controller agent*, which is nothing else than another agent that manages the TAC.
 Specifically, the main tasks are:

 1. Handling of registration/unregistration of the participants.
 2. Triggering of the start of the competition.
-3. Accepting/Rejecting valid/invalid transactions submitted by the TAC Agents.
+3. Accepting/Rejecting valid/invalid transactions submitted by the trading agents.

 Register as 'tac' service
 ---------------------------

-The controller agent registers himself to the OEF as a service.
+The controller agent registers itself to the OEF as a service.

-.. todo:

-    revise this part.
-    an alternative (to avoid search and then registration) could be:
-        - the participant registers on a website with a "public key"
-        - he receives an email with  the public key of the controller agent
-        - during registration phase,
-          the controller accepts registrations only from agents with the preregistered public key.
-    in other words, the trading agents already know in advance what's the public key of the controller.

 The data model name is ``"tac"`` and as attribute we have ``"version"``, which is an integer value.
 The TAC controller agent will register with ``"version"=1``.